 |Module Title||FARM MECHANISATION 2|

-a) The factors that influence milk harvesting and storage are identified.
+a) The equipment, layouts and routines that influence milk harvesting and storage are identified.

 b) Milking parlour performance and associated milk storage equipment is evaluated.

-c) Appropriate modifications to the milking routine and/or associated equipment are
+c) Appropriate modifications to the milking routine and/or associated equipment can be identified to improve performance.

 Modern milk bulk tank.